Any fool can write a good press release that hits its target audience and creates an impact.

 2. Minimise relevance

-3. Send it out whenever
+3. Send your press release out whenever

 Timeliness is everything.
 So send releases out when you feel like it to boost your chances of failure.
 Better still, for print publications try waiting until five minutes after the final deadline.
 For online publications wait until the story has already broken elsewhere.
 Editors love that.